waynodiablo/Oystercard/pills/clojure.md

 ; => (:cookies :orig-content-encoding :trace-redirects :request-time :status :headers :body)
 ```

-Somewhat surprisingly (perhaps) we can also use symbols *as a funcion*, which look themselves up in a map.
+Somewhat surprisingly perhaps we can also use symbols *as a function*, which look themselves up in a map.

 ```clojure
 (:headers (http/get "http://google.com"))